Justin Dye Killed in Tulsa Motorcycle Accident

 Under Oklahoma's wrongful death statute (Okla.
 Stat. tit.
 12, § 1053), surviving family members may pursue a civil action when a death is caused by the wrongful act or omission of another.
 The state follows a modified comparative negligence system, meaning compensation can be recovered as long as the deceased was not more than 50% at fault for the collision.

-National Legal Analyst Bond of Bond Legal noted that "Wrongful death claims allow grieving families to seek restitution for medical bills, funeral costs, and the loss of future financial and emotional support."
+"Wrongful death claims allow grieving families to seek restitution for medical bills, funeral costs, and the loss of future financial and emotional support," noted Stefano Formica, a national legal analyst for Accident News and of counsel at Bond Legal.

 Families typically have two years from the date of death to file a claim in Oklahoma.
 Establishing liability requires proving the at-fault driver breached their duty of care, such as failing to yield the right of way, which directly resulted in the fatal injuries.